dfield007/slidingWindows/README.md

 where the system arguments for the script include (corresponding values in example):

-1.	list of scaffolds to analyse (scaffold_RosSample.txt).
+1.	list of scaffolds to analyse (scaffoldList_example.txt).
-2.	file with population names and sample size (popDetails_RosSample.txt).
+2.	file with population names and sample size (popDetails_example.txt).
-3.	output file name for sliding window statistics (LG6_RosSample.txt).
+3.	output file name for sliding window statistics (example_out.txt).
 4.	the minimum depth to include a site (15).
 5.	the maximum depth to include a site (200).
 6.	minimum copies for an allele call, i.e. > 1, no singletons (2).